ponylang/pony-tutorial/content/reference-capabilities/_index.md

     weight: 1
 ---

 We've covered the basics of Pony's type system and then expressions, this chapter about reference capabilities will cover another feature of Pony's type system.
-There aren't currently any mainstream programming languages that feature refernce capabilities.
+There aren't currently any mainstream programming languages that feature reference capabilities.
 What is a reference capability?

 Well, a reference capability is built on the idea of "a capability".
 A capability is the ability to do "something".
 Usually that "something" involves an external resource that you might want access to; like the filesystem or the network.
 This usage of capability is called an object capability and is discussed [in the next chapter](/object-capabilities.html).